Notice of Pre-AIA or AIA Status

 Step 2B: Identifying whether there are any additional elements (features/limitations/steps) recited in the claim beyond the judicial exception(s), and then evaluating those additional elements individually and in combination to determine whether they contribute an inventive concept (i.e., amount to significantly more than the judicial exception(s)).
 (MPEP 2106.05)

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a patient monitor, a user interface, a processor and a non-transitory computer-readable medium alone and in combination amount to no more than mere instructions to apply the exception using generic computer components.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a monitor device, a user interface, a processor and a non-transitory computer-readable medium alone and in combination amount to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.

 Therefore, claims 1-20 are not patent eligible.